MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Related work

-\textbf{Multi-Agent Based Prompt Optimization.} Beyond single-pass methods, multi-agent systems have emerged as a powerful paradigm for prompt optimization~\cite{du2023improving,liu2024towards,chen2024comm,li2024coevol}.
-Early agentic frameworks such as Self-Ask~\cite{press2022measuring} introduced decomposition by generating sub-questions and integrating external retrieval, laying the groundwork for cooperative prompting strategies.
-Also, Multi-Agent Debate (MAD)~\cite{du2023improving} advanced this idea by allowing agents to iteratively present and critique answers in a roundtable format, thereby improving factual grounding and reasoning quality.
-Reflection-based frameworks~\cite{shinn2023reflexion, khan2024debating} further enhanced adaptability by storing feedback as memory for subsequent optimization attempts.
-Building on this foundation, recent systems formalized agent roles and workflows to optimize prompts more systematically~\cite{li2023camel}.
-Subsequent work explicitly targeted prompt optimization as the objective.
-For instance, MASS~\cite{zhou2025mass} searches over agent topologies while performing block-level prompt refinement, followed by global optimization.
-Additionally, MARS~\cite{zhang2025mars} leverages a Planner and Teacher–Critic–Student dialogue to iteratively propose, critique, and revise prompts in structured rounds, and also MAPGD~\cite{han2025mapgd} integrates pseudo-gradient feedback with bandit-style exploration, offering sample-efficient optimization through agent collaboration.
-However, most existing frameworks treat evaluation as a black box with limited interpretability and rely on costly trial-and-error refinements. \textbf{MA-SAPO} addresses this by grounding optimization in score-aware reasoning assets that link evaluation outcomes to actionable, interpretable, and auditable refinements.
+Beyond single-pass methods, multi-agent systems have become an important paradigm for prompt optimization~\citep{du2024improving,liutowards,chen2024comm,licoevol,seo2026new}.
+Early agentic approaches such as Self-Ask~\citep{press2023measuring} introduced question decomposition and retrieval, while Multi-Agent Debate (MAD)~\citep{du2024improving} improved reasoning through iterative answer exchange and critique.
+Reflection-based methods~\citep{shinn2023reflexion,khan2024debating} further enhanced adaptability by incorporating feedback from prior attempts.
+Building on these ideas, later frameworks structured agent roles and workflows more explicitly~\citep{li2023camel} and began targeting prompt optimization itself.
+For example, MASS~\citep{zhoumulti} searches over agent topologies with local and global prompt refinement, MARS~\citep{zhang2025mars} uses Planner and Teacher--Critic--Student interactions for iterative revision, and MAPGD~\citep{han2025mapgd} combines pseudo-gradient feedback with bandit-based exploration.
+However, many existing methods still treat evaluation as a black box and rely on costly trial-and-error refinement. \textbf{MA-SAPO} instead grounds optimization in score-aware reasoning assets, making revisions more interpretable, auditable, and actionable.